Early Life

-Richard Barton was born on June 2, 1967, in New Canaan, Connecticut.
-Raised in a family with a teacher and a mechanical engineer, Barton developed an early interest in entrepreneurship.
+Richard Barton was born on June 2, 1967, and grew up in New Canaan, Connecticut.
+He is the son of a teacher and a mechanical engineer.
 He graduated from Stanford University in 1989 with a degree in engineering.

 Rise to Success